Dan-Price/winter-game-jam/README.md

 Press ~ to move.

-Uses a background image from https://www.pexels.com/photo/snow-covered-forest-field-1571442/ This game detect the use of keyboard keys to move the players and it is compatible with computers.
+Uses a background image from https://www.pexels.com/photo/snow-covered-forest-field-1571442/ This game detects the use of keyboard keys to move the players and it is compatible with computers.